Addis Ababa: Transport

+Blue and white taxi used to be the main public transport in Addis Ababa but now most of them are replaced with ride-hailing companies and those cabs have various colors.

 Public transport is through public buses from three different companies (Anbessa City Bus Service Enterprise, Sheger, Alliance), light rail or blue and white taxis.
 The taxis are usually minibuses that can seat at most twelve people, which follow somewhat pre-defined routes.
 The minibus taxis are typically operated by two people, the driver and a weyala who collects fares and calls out the taxi's destination.
 Sedan taxis work like normal taxis and are driven to the desired destination on demand.
 In recent years, new taxi companies have appeared, which use other designs, including one large company using yellow sedan taxis and a few ride-hailing companies (Ride taxi, Feres, etc.) have become widely accessible in the city.

 Road

 The construction of the Addis Ababa Ring Road was initiated in 1998 to implement the city master plan and enhance peripheral development.
 The Ring Road was divided into three major phases that connect all the five main gates in and out of Addis Ababa with all other regions (Jimma, Bishoftu, Dessie, Gojjam and Ambo).
 For this project, China Road and Bridge Corporation (CRBC) was the partner of Addis Ababa City Roads Authority (AACRA).
 The Ring Road has greatly helped to decongest and alleviate city traffic.

 Intercity bus service is provided by the Lion City Bus Services.